Are you sitting on a ticking bomb?

 Workflow observability is all about the bigger picture.
 It focuses on ensuring that workflows for entire business processes are running optimally.
 By monitoring the performance and status of workflows across the hybrid infrastructure, teams can ensure that service level agreements (SLAs) are consistently met from an end-to-end perspective.
 It aids in determining if workflows are being executed on time, if there are any delays, and if temporary or permanent changes need to be made.

-If the enterprise uses only one scheduler, there's no need for a unified view across multiple schedulers.
-In such cases, basic data like logs, traces, metrics, and events from CA 7 and ESP provide a general understanding of workflow characteristics that can be fed into standard observability tools or application performance monitors (APMs) to visualize and analyze workflow events.
+Basic data like logs, traces, metrics, and events from CA 7 can provide a general understanding of workflow characteristics that can be fed into standard observability tools or application performance monitors (APMs).
 Using these tools, enterprises can establish and monitor SLAs for their workflows.
 Furthermore, standard APM and observability tools also offer predictive analytics capabilities.
+The early version of CA 7 events in OpenTelemetry format is already available for observability-related integrations.
+Please reach out to us for details.

 Infrastructure Observability